-- 2.1 The Accounts and Audit Regulations 2015 (section 5) require the Council to undertake an effective programme of internal auditing to evaluate the effectiveness of its risk management, control and governance processes, taking into account relevant Public Sector Internal Auditing Standards (PSIAS) or guidance. - 2.2 The PSIAS in turn require Internal Audit to produce a risk-based Audit Plan that:- - Gives the Chief Audit Executive (CAE) sufficient evidence to provide an annual audit opinion on the Council's framework of governance, risk management and internal control based on the outcome of the Plan's work; - Uses existing sources of assurance where possible; and - Demonstrates how internal audit work is linked to the Council's objectives and significant risks and, therefore, provide relevant assurance. - 2.3 The PSIAS also require the Audit Committee to approve, but not direct, the audit plan.
-This means the Committee can and should challenge whether the plan is sufficient and adequately focused; particularly given the plan's purpose to provide the Committee, as part of those charged with governance, with a key source of assurance to be considered when it decides whether to recommend the Annual Governance Statement for signing by the Managing Director and Leader of the Council. - 2.4 This report allows the Audit Committee to fulfil its requirements to approve the audit plan. - 2.5 The PSIAS further require the plan to incorporate or be linked to a strategic or high level statement of how the internal audit service will be delivered and developed in accordance with the Internal Audit Charter and how it links to the organisational objectives and priorities.
+- 2.1 The Accounts and Audit Regulations 2015 (section 5) require the Council to undertake an effective programme of internal auditing to evaluate the effectiveness of its risk management, control and governance processes, taking into account relevant Public Sector Internal Auditing Standards (PSIAS) or guidance. - 2.2 The PSIAS in turn require Internal Audit to produce a risk-based Audit Plan that: - - Gives the Chief Audit Executive (CAE) sufficient evidence to provide an annual audit opinion on the Council's framework of governance, risk management and internal control based on the outcome of the Plan's work; - Uses existing sources of assurance where possible; and - Demonstrates how internal audit work is linked to the Council's objectives and significant risks and, therefore, provide relevant assurance. - 2.3 The PSIAS also require the Audit Committee to approve, but not direct, the audit plan.
+This means the Committee can and should challenge whether the plan is sufficient and adequately focused; particularly given the plan's purpose to provide the Committee, as part of those charged with governance, with a key source of assurance to be considered when it decides whether to recommend the Annual Governance Statement for signing by the Managing Director and Leader of the Council. - 2.4 This report allows the Audit Committee to fulfil its requirements to approve the audit plan. - 2.5 The PSIAS further require the plan to incorporate or be linked to a strategic or high-level statement of how the internal audit service will be delivered and developed in accordance with the Internal Audit Charter and how it links to the organisational objectives and priorities.

-3 2018/19 AUDIT PLAN
+3 ANNUAL AUDIT PLAN AND CHARTER

-- 3.1 The audit plan has been developed following meetings with all members of the officer Leadership Team to discuss their services and the Council's key objectives and risks.
-The feedback from these meetings informed a wider risk assessment that prioritised the Council's activities for audit coverage considering the following factors:- - Corporate priorities and risks, and risk management (including fraud risks), including significant projects or proposals linked to corporate priorities; - Significant changes (such as to systems, structures, delivery models or governance arrangements); - Assessments of the systems of internal control (including recent Internal Audit assurance or assurance from reliable third parties), any known weaknesses or concerns (including relating to performance or data quality), and any areas where assurance is sought; - Inherent risk (such as whether the activity has significant income or expenditure, reputational sensitivity, inherent complexity, whether third parties are involved in delivery or if there is a high potential risk of fraud); - The Regulatory environment; - Effectiveness of governance arrangements (including oversight arrangements and complexity of operations); and - Horizon scanning to assess new risks and challenges. - 3.2 The audit plan is structured in relation to the Council's corporate risks demonstrating the assurance the Audit Committee will receive in regard to these risks. - 3.3 The audit plan is also linked to the Council's priorities from its 2016-2020 business plan, again demonstrating the assurance the Audit Committee will receive in regard to these. - 3.4 The plan includes a number of other activities that, whilst not audits, are chargeable to the audit plan as they are integral to its delivery.
-These activities include audit planning, reporting to the Audit Committee and other audit management tasks, such as reviewing the audit charter and strategy.
+- 3.1 Input from the Leadership Team was sought concerning inclusion of specific audit engagements.
+Other sources that have been utilised to inform the annual plan include: - Corporate priorities and risks; including significant projects or proposals linked to corporate priorities; - Significant changes (such as to systems, structures, delivery models or governance arrangements); - Assessments of the systems of internal control (including recent Internal Audit assurance or assurance from reliable third parties), any known weaknesses or concerns; - Inherent risk (such as whether the activity has significant income or expenditure, reputational sensitivity, inherent complexity, whether third parties are involved in delivery or if there is a high potential risk of fraud); - Sector Report on Challenges and Opportunities faced by the Public Sector: - The Council's Local Code of Corporate Governance / Governance Assurance Framework; - · Horizon scanning to assess new risks and challenges; and - Internal Audit's own knowledge and experience. - 3.2 The Audit Plan is structured in relation to the Council's corporate risks, demonstrating the assurance the Audit Committee will receive in regard to these risks. - 3.3 The Plan includes a number of other activities that, whilst not audits, are chargeable to the Audit Plan as they are integral to its delivery.
+These activities include audit planning, reporting to the Audit Committee and other audit management tasks. - 3.4 The Audit Charter has been reviewed and is considered fit for purpose.
+The only changes in the attached document relate to the change in the reporting line for Internal Audit to Assistant Director, Resources / S!51 Officer, following the retirement of the Assistant Director, Democratic Services at the end of February 2019.